 What are your thoughts on setting wellness goals?
 Are you the type of person who has a weekly plan?
-Or do you just have a broad idea on what you’d like to do and see if it somehow fits your schedule.
-What if you have a plan but can’t seem to put yourself into action?
+Or just a broad idea on what you’d like to do and see if it somehow fits your schedule.
+What if you created a plan but can’t get yourself to act on it?

-If you want to start making changes in your lifestyle, having goals direct your focus and attention to what you’d like to achieve.
+If you want to start making changes in your lifestyle, your goals will direct your focus and attention to what you’d like to achieve.
 Goals give you the confidence week by week, month by month as you experience progress.
-And you start to hold yourself accountable when you plan for them.
+Once you see progress, you start to hold yourself more accountable to the goals you set.

 Make your goals SMART

 Treat your goals as EXPERIMENTS